The Nordic herbarium has more than 1 million vascular plant specimens, gathered during the 250 years that have passed since the late 18th century.

 The collections are used to elucidate the distribution, past and present, of the various species.

 The material has been collected in many different places, and is therefore a valuable source for understanding morphological variation within species.
 Thus floristic changes can be studied, increasing our knowledge and made available for conservation purposes.

-The collections include material collected by Carolus Linnaeus, Pehr Osbeck, Lars Levi Laestadius, Sten Selander, and several others.
+The collections include material collected by Pehr Osbeck, Lars Levi Laestadius, Sten Selander, and several others.

-Only a small fraction of the total number of specimens have been entered into a database, but the number increases continuously.
-In the Nordic herbarium, the specimens are ordered geographically by country, and the swedish material also by landscape.
+In the Nordic herbarium, the specimens are ordered geographically by country, and the swedish material also by flora province (landscape and lappmarken).